cu/silicon/README.md

 The current style sheets were more or less arrived at by trial and error.
 Any help in organizing the rules in a more coherent yet extensible way would be much appreciated.

+## Redirect to Slugified URL

+We currently "slugify" the page title in two places:

+1. When building the URL for an internal page link generated from wiki link syntax `[[like this]]` in `render.py`.
+2. When processing requests with page titles in the URLs for certain routes in `views.py`.

+In the second case, page titles are slugified immediately, meaning every instance of the page title is slugified in the HTML.
+However, the URL will still contain the non-slugified title.
+This is pretty much purely cosmetic, but it would be nice if the application could immediately redirect to a slugified page title instead, if necessary.

+I found lots of ugly ways to do this but nothing I was comfortable shipping.